Quick Start

 Components and design system

-• Compound is used both on web and native platforms
+• Compound is created for both web and native platforms

 • Designs should use Compound guidelines where possible, but diverge where a platform has specific requirements